All our extra services contained in one simple package

 We incur costs for general services like cleaning, or the electricity and gas needed for the shared spaces in our residential buildings.
 Each month, you pay an advance to cover these kinds of costs, in addition to your net rent amount.

 Not included in your end-of-year statement: non-recoverable service charges

 Some service charges come at a fixed price per month.
 This is the same amount for everyone, and it won't be settled at the end of the year.
-You are paying a monthly amount towards the glass fund, sewage fund, lights fund, internet access and maintenance of the communal areas.
+You are paying a monthly amount towards the glass fund, sewage fund, lights fund and maintenance of the communal areas.